aidos-lab/grokking-via-lid/README.md

 ```

 1. Now, you can directly run the training script as indicated below via `uv run`.
-If you would like to use the package in another way, you can start a python interpreter in the environment:
+If you would like to use the package in another way, you can start a Python interpreter in the environment:

 ```bash
 uv run python3